dahendel/terraform-provider-awx2/ROADMAP.md

 - [x] Create the resource team
 - [x] Teams' role resource
 - [ ] Create the resource inventory scripts (MEDIUM)
-- [-] Create the resurce organization and tests
+- [-] Create the resource organization and tests
 - [x] Create the resource project and tests
 - [x] Create the resource job_template and tests